fbpx

 What else should I consider before having this surgery?

 Emotional stability is the primary factor to be considered before any aesthetic surgery is performed.
 It is mostly your mental attitude and realistic expectations that determines a successful outcome.
-Blepharoplasty can improve your appearance and renew your self-confidence; the rest is entirely up to you.

 Before deciding to have this procedure, you may want to consider your planning for the healing period.
 Will you need help or assistance from others?
 Also if you do encounter complications, it is a good idea to understand how they are typically handled so that you are fully prepared.